Sirolimus (By mouth)

-- Use the syringe (plastic needle) that comes with the bottle of the oral liquid to draw the right amount of medicine out of the bottle.
-Empty the medicine from the syringe into a glass or plastic cup.
-Mix the medicine with at least 2 ounces (¼ cup or 60 mL) water or orange juice.
+- Use the syringe that comes with the package to measure the dose.
+Empty the medicine from the syringe into a cup and mix it with at least 2 ounces (¼ cup or 60 mL) water or orange juice.
+Do not use any other liquids.
 Drink it right away.
-Add another 4 ounces (½ cup or 120 mL) of water or orange juice to the cup, swirl or mix it around, and then drink it right away to make sure you have taken all the medicine.
+Add another 4 ounces (½ cup or 120 mL) of water or orange juice to the cup, stir again, and then drink it right away to make sure you have taken all the medicine.

 Drugs and Foods to Avoid